NxCMA - Centered Moving-average Filter

 EndPoints

 is a logical value for applying asymmetric weights at the end of the series.
-If missing or omitted, Endpoints = False, and no treatment for end points is performed.
+If missing or omitted, Endpoints = False, and no treatment for endpoints are performed.

 Remarks